 If only I had better educated myself on the safe usage of essential oils, I could have avoided what might end up being lifelong scarring on my ankle.

-Although I’ve been using essential oils for about six years now–since my second pregnancy–I clearly still have MUCH to learn about these powerhouses of health and wellness.
+Although I’ve been using essential oils around my home for over six years now–since my second pregnancy–I clearly still have MUCH to learn about these powerhouses of health and wellness.

 But that doesn’t mean I don’t need to continue educating myself about them.